ryanhawthorne/IOIntroduction/README.md

 # Welcome and acknowledgement

 Welcome to this tutorial on R and econometrics for industrial organisation, accompanying Prof. Lukasz Grzybowski's lectures.
-This tutorial closely follows the work of Prof. Sebastian Kranz (Ulm University):
+This tutorial closely follows the work of:

-- Market analysis with econometrics and machine learning: https://github.com/skranz/MarketAnalysis
+- Prof. Sebastian Kranz (Ulm University), on market analysis with econometrics and machine learning: https://github.com/skranz/MarketAnalysis
+- Prof. Lukasz Grzybowski (Telecom Paristech / University of Cape Town): quantitative methods on industrial organisation

 # Getting started: setting up R, Latex and Github